quii/learn-go-with-tests/select.md

 We've refactored creating our fake servers into a function called `makeDelayedServer` to move some uninteresting code out of the test and reduce repetition.

-There's a keyword that is maybe unfamiliar to you called `defer`.
+#### `defer`
 By prefixing a function call with `defer` it will now call that function _at the end of the containing function_.

 Sometimes you will need to cleanup resources, such as closing a file or in our case closing a server so that it does not continue to listen to a port.
-You want this to happen at the end of the function, but keep it within the context of when you opened the resource. `defer` allows you to keep these calls together.
+You want this to happen at the end of the function, but keep it within the context of when you opened the resource. `defer` allows you to keep these calls together which makes it easier for readers of your code.

 Our refactoring is an improvement and is a reasonable solution given the Go features covered so far, but we can make the solution simpler.